kleinia/leaflet-google-autocomplete/README.md

 #Using the control

-Create the map and adss the control:
+Create the map and add the control:

 ````
 var map = L.map('map').setView([51.505, -0.09], 13);